-туре о f category the national protection status belongs to

-Status A [refer to the full name used in national legislation]
+Status B [refer to the full name used in national legislation] RESIDENCE PERMIT FOR CLIMATE CHANGE REASONS AND NATURAL DISASTERS

-Backgr round

-Why wa as the status adopted? [please insert your answers in this columr

-e briefly brief outline of the policy background that led adoption of this status
+Why was the status adopted? [please insert your answers in this column] please briefly brief outline of the policy background that led to the adoption of this status The legislator introduced the residence permit for calamities (art.
+20 bis T.U. immigration, as modified by Legislative Decree no. 113/2018 converted into law by Law no. 132/2018) in 2018.
+The main aim was to insert a specific type of protection when the country to which the third country citizen should return (because it is liable to expulsion) is in a situation of contingent and exceptional calamity that does not allow the return and stay in the country itself in conditions of security.
 In what year was this status established?

-Is this s status established on:

-A permanent basis?
-A temporary (or ad-hoc) basis?
+2018 Is this status established on: a)Permanent basis a) A permanent basis? b) A temporary (or ad-hoc) basis?
 If it is temporary/ad-hoc, when did/will it cease operation?

-Legal b pasis

-Is the s tatus set out in:

-a) Legislation?

-b) Administrative decision/regulation/circular?

-c) Other (e.g. case law, public policy guidance surrounding the application of any provision in practice)?
-Please elaborate
+Legal basis Is the status set out in: a)Legislation a) Legislation? b) Administrative decision/regulation/circular? c) Other (e.g. case law, public policy guidance surrounding the application of any provision in practice)?
+Please elaborate Eligibility · Who is eligible to receive this status?
+Every foreign citizen who is subject to a measure of refusal of entry or expulsion and therefore those who have been refused an application for international protection and who are therefore liable to an expulsion order.
+Determination procedure Is an application procedure set out in: a)Legislation

-Eligibil ity

-Who is eligible to receive this status?

-Detern nination procedure ,

-Is an ap oplication procedure set out in:

-a) Legislation?

-b) Administrative decision/regulation/circular?

-c) Other (e.g. case law)?